PromzzyKoncepts/PromzzyKoncepts/README.md

 <br />

-    I'm currently a software development student at Microverse, a Multicultural Full-stack development school.
+    I'm currently enrolled in a software development student at Microverse, a Multicultural Full-stack development school.

 **About Me**